bradjacobs/excel-to-csv/README.md

   <summary>Todo Item List...
 (Click To Expand)</summary>

 * General Unittest cleanup and add more tests (ongoing)
+* Add an option to return unformatted numbers instead of WYSIWYG (i.e. "1000000" instead of "1,000,000")
+* Add an option to return dates in a common UTC format instead of WYSIWYG
-* Integrate a real logger into the code.
+* Integrate a real logger into the code
 * Address any of the "Known Cell Data Issues" (above) if possible
-* Add more JavaDocs
+* Add more Javadocs
 * Put a more legitimate project version in the pom.xml
 * Consider making a 'release version' or something that can be referenced via maven dependency
 * Reorganize Excel Test data for Junit tests.